What Is Snap? How To Apply, Eligibility and How Much To Expect

 What You Can and Can’t Buy With SNAP Benefits

-Eligible food is defined as any food or food product for home consumption.
-Examples can include soft drinks, candy, cookies, snack crackers, ice cream, and “luxury items” like live seafood, steak, and bakery cakes.
+SNAP-eligible food is defined as any food or food product for home consumption, so it can be used for items like bread, cereal, fruit, vegetables, meat, fish, poultry, dairy products and even seeds and plants that produce food.
+It can also be used for soft drinks, candy, cookies, crackers, ice cream, and “luxury items” like seafood, steak, and bakery cakes.
+SNAP can’t be used at restaurants, with the exception of some qualified unhoused, elderly or disabled people.

-Among the items that CANNOT be bought with SNAP benefits: Beer, wine, liquor, cigarettes, tobacco, pet food, soap, paper products, household supplies, vitamins, medicine, cosmetics, grooming items, food that will be eaten in the store and hot food.
+Items that CAN NOT be bought with SNAP include beer, wine, liquor, cigarettes, tobacco, pet food, soap, paper products, household supplies, vitamins, medicine, cosmetics, grooming items, food that will be eaten in the store and hot food.

-SNAP benefits are called an allotment.
-Households are expected to spend about 30% of their resources on food, so the allotment is calculated by multiplying the household’s net monthly income by 0.3, and subtracting the result from the maximum monthly allotment for household size.
+Households are expected to spend about 30% of their resources on food, so the SNAP benefit is calculated by multiplying the household’s net monthly income by 0.3, then subtracting the result from the maximum monthly allotment for household size.
+The benefit is higher in Alaska, Hawaii, and the U.S. territories of Guam and the U.S. Virgin Islands, where the cost of living is higher.

-The maximum monthly allotments for SNAP in 2024:
+The maximum monthly allotments in 48 states and Washington, D.C., for SNAP in 2025:

 Household SizeMaximum Monthly Benefit,